-device mount\point fs\type options dump fsck
+device mount_point fs_type options dump fsck

-1. Using fdisk, create a new 100MB partition.

-- Create a new filesystem on this partition using ext3, a blocksize of 1k, and a reserve space of 2%.
+- 1. Using fdisk or your favorite RHEL6 partitioning tool of choice, create a new 100MB partition. - Create a new filesystem on this partition using ext4, a blocksize of 1k, and a reserve space of 2%.
 Confirm settings with tune2fs.
 Mount the new filesystem as /u01 and set it to mount at boot. - 3.
 Un-mount the /u01 filesystem and force an integrity check.
 Remount the /u01 filesystem.
 Use e2label to set the filesystem label on /u01 to '/u01'.